 |Required CPU||400 MHz|

 Originally designed by Canonical for use on netbooks, Unity has (beginning with Ubuntu 11.04) replaced GNOME 2.x as the default desktop shell in Ubuntu.
 Starting with Ubuntu 11.10, Unity runs on top of GNOME 3.x.
 In essence, Unity like the GNOME 3.x shell is a move away from a menu-driven desktop to a text and search-based desktop with its “Heads-Up Display,” aka HUD, which will anticipate your queries in a manner similar to a Google search.
 Unity requires more system resources than the GNOME 3.x shell or KDE, not to mention all of the other popular Linux desktop environments.
 In Unity, there is one panel and it is always at the top of the desktop.
 Additionally, there is a dock-like program called the “launcher” which is always on the left side of the desktop.
 In appearance, Unity very much resembles a Mac OS X desktop where the dock has been positioned on the left side.
 In my opinion, Unity is a very nice looking desktop, but it is still in some ways a step backward in the area of customization compared to the traditional GNOME 2.x desktop.
 However, Unity has excellent compatibility with touch screen technology and seems to be the way things are going in computing.
 While there are many people who have criticized Unity, the direction Canonical has taken with it makes sense in light of such endeavors as Ubuntu for Android, which is available with the release of Ubuntu 12.04.
 Basically, Ubuntu for Android is an app for dual core Android phones, which allows users to dock their phones to a keyboard and monitor to have the full Ubuntu desktop.
 Unity has improved significantly since it began, and it has grown on me and I like it much more now than when I first began to use it.
-Click on the picture above to see a larger screenshot of the Unity desktop in Ubuntu 12.04 LTS.
+Pictured above is the Unity desktop in Ubuntu 16.04 LTS.

 |Required RAM||1 GB|